AliaksandrTsimokhau/aws-mentoring/materials/02_security_identity_&_compliance/README.md

 Very important to understand that every interaction with AWS services is an request to API endpoint - create instance, run Lambda function or observe the billing.
 All of this availible throug API.
 Each request passing via HTTPS[1], validating on API endpoint[2], authenticated and authorized on IAM[3] and recording to CloudTrail[4] even the request was unsuccessful.

+This means that each small interaction in the AWS authenticated via IAM.

 ## Use cases / Considerations